 The Abstract Spring color variations vary the look of the pattern by applying light and dark backgrounds as well as tonal color variations in the design.
-The information on the beads used in these patterns are available for download at the link.
+The information on the beads used in these patterns is available for download at the link.

-All of the bead colors listed for the peyote stitch designs are Delica beads, since they provide the most even results when using peyote stitch.
+All of the bead colors listed for the peyote stitch designs are Delica beads since they provide the evenest results when using peyote stitch.
 If you don't mind a more freeform (i.e. slightly uneven) beadwork bracelet, other beads can be used, but do your best to cull the beads to give yourself similar sizes and shapes to work with.
 Vastly different sized beads will make the band uneven and possibly expose the thread, making it more likely to fray.Continue to 4 of 6 below.

 04 of 06